davetang/learning_bash/bash.md

 - The passed parameters are `$1`, `$2`, `$3`, …, \$n, corresponding to
   the position of the parameter after the function’s name.
-- The `$0` variable is reserved for the function’s name.
+- The `$0` variable is reserved for the function’s name (but this doesn’t seem like the case in the example below).
 - The `$#` variable holds the number of positional parameters/arguments passed to the function.
 - The `$*` and `$@` variables hold all positional parameters/arguments